Emirates Stadium: Structure and facilities

-An aerial view of the Emirates Stadium and surrounding area.
-Arsenal's former stadium Highbury, which has since been redeveloped into Highbury Square is visible.
+An aerial view of the Emirates Stadium and surrounding area, looking in a south-southwesterly direction.
+The site of Arsenal's former stadium Highbury, in the process of being redeveloped into Highbury Square, is visible northeast of the new stadium (below and to the left).

 Described as "beautiful" and "intimidating" by architect Christopher Lee of Populous, the Emirates Stadium is a four-tiered bowl with translucent polycarbonate roofing over the stands, but not over the pitch.
 The underside is clad with metallic panels and the roof is supported by four triangular trusses, made of welded tubular steel.
 Two trusses span 200 m in a north–south direction while a further two span an east–west direction.
-The trusses are supported by the stadium's vertical concrete cores, eight of which connected to them by steel tripods.
+The trusses are supported by the stadium's vertical concrete cores, eight of which are connected to them by steel tripods.
 They in turn each house four stairways, a passenger lift as well as service access.
 Façades are either glazed or woven between the cores which allows visitors on the podium to see inside the stadium.
 The glass and steel construction was devised by Populous to give an impression that the stadium sparkles in sunlight and glows in the night.